eremedia/Google-Analyticator/readme.txt

 == Changelog ==

+= 6.4 =
+* Added better caching of dashboard widget.
+* Added better error handling with Google API calls.
+Prevents breaking widget section if an error is found.
+* Updated Google API files to latest version (0.6.0)
+* Added filter to prevent IDs being passed to google with 'ga:' appended twice (legacy user bug)
+* Removed SiteSpeed option - done automatically with Google Analytics now.
+* Changed some config options with Google API to try help any prev users with re-auth issues.

+= 6.3.4 =
+* Missing admin_url() causing issues with sub-directory installs.
+* Legacy code removed causing API errors with old ga_profileid variable conflicting.
+* Added Google App ID To tracking ID as supplied by Google Analytics team.
+This is just for Google's own reporting.
+We do not get access to any of your data.
+* Added support for users who wont want to authenticate with Google, but just use tracking code

 = 6.3.3 =
-Using the admin_url() function for internal links.
+* Using the admin_url() function for internal links.
 Should help people with WP installed in a sub directory.
-Added all vars to reset function to delete / deauthorize from Google.
+* Added all vars to reset function to delete / deauthorize from Google.

 = 6.3.2 =
-Based on user issues.
-Improved error handling from Google APIs (some more to go) Removed Javascript box on activation due to user issues Protected URITemplateParser class from being re-declared Added Reset option on plugin screen to allow re-authentication
+* Based on user issues.
+Improved error handling from Google APIs (some more to go)
+* Removed Javascript box on activation due to user issues
+* Protected URITemplateParser class from being re-declared
+* Added Reset option on plugin screen to allow re-authentication

 = 6.3.1 =
-Small bug on upgrades patched
+* Small bug on upgrades patched

 = 6.3 =
-Updated to authenticate with the new Google API
+* Updated to authenticate with the new Google API

 = 6.2 =
 * Adds a new option for site speed tracking (enabled by default).